 - You could also enter the name of a particular inventor or invention into the search bar.

 Tips: Many web pages have links to further information or to other recommended sites.
 Following these links is a great way to find out more.

-This is another website that contains information about a number of celebrated New Zealand inventors.
+This website has information about lots of celebrated New Zealand inventors and creators.

 - Go to the Legends tab at the top of the page.

 - Choose Originators on the left-hand side of the page.

 Tips: Websites that have .com or .co in the address can have good information, but you need to assess how reliable it is.
 Check the About us link on the website, if you can find one.
 That can tell you what the company’s mission and values are.